Emergency Medical Services Technology- Paramedic

 If you’re a certified EMT, our limited admission associate degree program offers advanced prep for the National Registry Exam.

-What is Emergency Medical Services?
+What is Emergency Medical Services -Paramedic?

-What are my degree, diploma, or certificate options?
+What are my degree, diploma, and certificate options?

 - You must be EMT certified prior to entering paramedic program coursework.